 The Directors are responsible for the other information.
-The other information comprises the Report of the Directors as required by the Companies Act, 2019 (Act 992) and the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930), the Report of the Audit Committee, the Corporate Governance Report, Corporate Information, Five-year financial highlight and Code of Professional Conduct which we obtained prior to the date of this auditor's report date, the Chairman's Statement and the Managing Director's statement which is expected to be made available to us after that date, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Report of the Directors as required by the Companies Act, 2019 (Act 992) and the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930), the Report of the Audit Committee; Corporate Governance; Corporate Information and Appendices which we obtained prior to the date of this auditor's report date and the Chairman's Statement and the Managing Director's statement which is expected to be made available to us after that date.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon

-In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed on the other information that we obtained prior to the date of the auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.